AudricHarris/Audric-Home-made-GPT/README.md

 - For production: Add logging (e.g., via `logging` module) and evaluation metrics.

 ## Notes
 - Training on full OpenWebText requires significant GPU resources (e.g., T4/A100).
+(I used kaggle for free gpu usage but even that is limiting).
 - Generation uses top-k sampling for diversity.
 - Tested on Python 3.11+ with PyTorch 2.0+.